Access My FREE 5-Part Retail Sales Training Email Course!

 Once you read what they put out, you can formulate your own unique copy to include many of their elements.

 Yes, most are still stuck in the 60's mindset that it should just be discounts and cheap stuff, but not all.

 If they include links to their blog?
 Click on the links and find out what's on the blog.

 What are they choosing to feature in their email blast?
 How often are they sending them out?

 Next, ask yourself, What can I do to copy without copying the email itself?

 The best retailers have a staff of creative professionals who have found the right elements to include in email marketing which include:

-1) In this email blast at the right, you'll find a subtle marketing message to make your old art look new with new frames.
+1) In this email blast above, you'll find a subtle marketing message to make your old art look new with new frames.